Tams3d/T3D-GN-Presets/README.md

   The Node-groups and the addon are licensed as GNU GPL - the same license as Blender uses
   * The node groups including the addon are licensed as GNU GPL - the same license as Blender uses
   * You are free for any purpose
-  * You are free to distribute
+  * You are free to distribute unless the license is modified
   * You can distribute changed versions
   * What you create with This Addon is your sole property
   * You are not allowed to change the license or introduce additional terms and conditions